-Details about the mechanism that caused these spikes seemed in GENIE v2 is reported in Appendix \ref{appx:spikes-GENIE2}.
+Details about the mechanism that caused these spikes seen in GENIE v2 are reported in Appendix \ref{appx:spikes-GENIE2}.
 There are numerous other differences between GENIE v2 and v3, more than can be described here, and the BDT is easily able to take care of them.
-The most interesting one is the lack of 2p2h events with $1.2<q_3<2.0$ GeV in MINERvA's version of GENIE v2 that includes the Valencia 2p2h model \cite{Nieves:2011pp}.
-The BDT finds alternative events to get weights to reproduce the GENIE v3 AR23 configuration with the SuSA model \cite{Gonzalez-Jimenez:2014eqa}.
-MINERvA's version of GENIE v2 includes an optional extended $q_3$ range which enables the same thing directly when needed.